-In 1916, former General Motors president Charles W. Nash acquired the Thomas B. Jeffrey Company, a struggling automaker based in Kenosha, Wisconsin.
-Nash renamed the company Nash Motors and managed to carve out a modest but respectable niche for it in the crowed auto industry of the 1920s.
-Charlie Nash as a good manager and he kept the company afloat through the worst years of the Depression.
-By 1936, though, Nash was 72 years old and he had been working since the age of 6.
-He started looking around for an appropriate successor to carry on the company that bore his name.
+In 1916, former General Motors president Charles W. Nash acquired the Thomas B. Jeffery Company, a struggling automaker based in Kenosha, Wisconsin.
+Nash renamed the company Nash Motors and managed to carve out a modest but respectable niche for it in the crowded auto industry of the 1920s.
+Charlie Nash was a good manager and kept the company afloat through the worst years of the Depression.

-Mason was comfortable in his role at Kelvinator, though, and when Charlie Nash offered him the presidency of Nash Motors, he refused.
-When Nash refused to take no for an answer, Mason suggested that instead of his leaving Kelvinator, they merge the two companies.
-Nash agreed and the result was the Nash-Kelvinator Corporation, incorporated in 1937.
+Mason rejected Nash’s initial overture, seeing no great reason to make a lateral career move.
+When Nash refused to take no for an answer, Mason suggested that rather than his leaving Kelvinator, they instead merge the two companies.
+It was an attractive alternative, allowing Nash to not only find a successor, but also expand and diversify in one stroke.
+Nash agreed and the result was the Nash-Kelvinator Corporation, established in 1937.
 Nash became chairman of the new company, a post he retained until his death in 1948, while Mason became president.

 NASHES SMALL AND LARGE

 In 1942, Nash’s chief engineer, Meade Moore, proposed an even more radical move: a compact car.
-Moore had observed that most cars were used for relatively short trips — a few miles from home to office or train station.
-He felt the average American car was already ridiculously large for such prosaic duties and he saw a niche for a small, fuel-efficient commuter car.
-Moore soon convinced Mason, who became very interested in developing a small car that American consumers would actually buy.
+Moore had observed that most cars were used for relatively short trips and concluded that the average American automobile was ridiculously large for such duties.
+He saw a niche for a small, fuel-efficient commuter car.

-As enthusiastic as Mason was about small cars, he was not enthusiastic about Nash’s future as a small company.
+Mason was not opposed to the idea of smaller cars, but he was less sanguine about Nash’s future as a small, independent company.
 Although sales in the postwar years were strong, he knew that Nash had neither the revenue nor the capital to compete effectively with GM, Ford, and Chrysler.
-In 1946, Mason approached Hudson Motor Company and Packard, proposing that the three merge into a single American Motors Corporation.
+In 1946, he approached the Hudson Motor Company and Packard to propose that the three companies merge into a single American Motors Corporation.
 At the time, both Hudson and Packard were enjoying good business and neither was interested.

 NXI: NASH EXPERIMENTAL

-Nash’s initial salvo was the compact Rambler, which debuted in April 1950.
-Mason and Romney, however, were already thinking about an even smaller car.
+Even before the Rambler debuted, Mason and Romney were already thinking about an even smaller car.
 In late 1948, Mason hired Detroit design firm Kehrig-Flajole Associates to develop a prototype of a subcompact automobile dubbed NXI, for “Nash Experimental International.”

-Encouraged by these results and by the relatively good reception the Rambler had received, Mason decided to go forward with the NXI.
-Production cost, however, was a daunting problem.
-Since the small car would share even less with other Nash models than the Rambler, the company accountants estimated a tooling cost of more than $20 million, far more than the company could afford.
+Nonetheless, response to the NXI was enthusiastic.
+Encouraged by these results and by the relatively good reception the Rambler had received, Mason decided to go forward.
+Production cost, however, remained a daunting problem.
+Since the small car would share even less with other Nash models than the Rambler did, the company accountants estimated tooling costs at more than $20 million, far more than the company could afford.